List of The Flash characters: Taylor Downs

 Taylor Downs (portrayed by Rachel Drance; season 8–9) is a reporter for the Central City Citizen Media who starts to develop a rivalry with Allegra.
 This lasted until Allegra revealed her abilities during the attack from Doctor Light and Sunshine.

 Deathstorm

-Deathstorm (portrayed by Robbie Amell; season 8) is a being of negative cold fusion energy that was created from Ronnie Raymond's sacrifice.
-In a black flame form, he was responsible for killing Stan Mullins, Donna Winters, Caitlin's yoga teacher Parker DeStefano, Colin Smith, Megan Landa, and Veronica Binning where they each suffered a grief.
-After impersonating Quincy P. Runk to get to Chester, Deathstorm manipulated Caitlin into using the Quantum Splicer so that he can have a physical body.
-This happened when Caitlin and Frost confronted it at Piedmont State Park attacking six campers after thwarting an attempt to contain it.
-He is restored but Caitlin notices there are an occasional irregularity with his body and he later assumed his Deathstorm form.
-While feeding off of more grieving people, he plans to make Caitlin into his bride to end his loneliness.
+Deathstorm (portrayed by Robbie Amell; season 8) is a negative cold fusion energy that was created from Ronnie Raymond's sacrifice.
 After impersonating Ultraviolet to fight Allegra, Deathstorm dodges Flash and took Caitlin to Ripley's Wild World where he killed some of the people there to feed off the grief.
 As he starts to use his powers on her, Deathstorm flees upon declaring that Caitlin is not ready, impersonating Eddie Thawne and Nora Allen to get to Iris and Barry respectively.
 While feeding off of Team Flash's grief, Deathstorm is confronted by Frost as Hellfrost, saving Caitlin and consuming Deathstorm.

 Tinya Wazzo / Phantom Girl

 Tinya Wazzo (portrayed by Mika Abdalla; season 8) is a girl with the ability to become intangible who has been operating as the Coast City Phantom.
 Iris and Sue take her along to help her in finding her birth mother Renee, who abandoned her.
 When they did find Renee, Iris' time sickness caused Renee to disappear into the Still Force leaving Tinya devastated.
 She later makes Iris disappear and advises Sue not to go after her again.
 Barry later visits Tinya in Coast City hoping to get her to help find Iris.
 She turns him down as she still blames Iris for what happened to Renee and takes her leave.
 After Thawne was defeated, Flash and Iris reunite Tinya with Renee after everything that was trapped in the Still Force was returned to their respective locations.